InaKrapp/whisper-locally-running/README.md

 Several other projects to run Whisper locally exist on Github.
 This project is not based on anyone of them in particular.
 Of the ones that I know of, [vink](https://github.com/ssciwr/vink) is probably the most similar.
 But it still has some differences, so it might be worth trying out both for the users to decide which one they like best.
 If you are interested in live transcription, [whispered-secrets](https://github.com/john-sandall/whispered-secrets) may be interesting for you.
 Wisp now supports the use of faster-whisper, increasing its speed considerably.
 Faster-whisper can be found here:  [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
+The speaker diarization functionality would not have been possible without the work of Max Bain, who created [whisperX](https://github.com/m-bain/whisperX).